 Indeed, the use of TPVs actually strengthens the Convention and helps sustain public support for both it and for Australia's mass immigration and community diversity programs in general.

-What went wrong last time with TPVs was purely to do with some aspects of their administration.
+What went wrong with TPVs in the early 2000s was purely to do with some aspects of their administration.
 Such as limitations on the right to work and a near-total ban on family reunions for such visa-holders.

 The latter restriction actually served to encourage people smuggling, and other illegal practices, both in Australia and overseas.

 Particularly by focusing emphasis on unauthorised entry to Australia by boat — or through authorised means of travel using false documents — as the only apparent methods of speedily reuniting families where one or more members were already in Australia.